kmeze/WP-DSL/README.md

 # WordPress DSL

-WordPressDSL is the implementation of WordPress [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
+WordPress DSL is the implementation of WordPress [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 It simplifies WordPress plugin development in the way that developers (mostly) use a specific high-level programming language to create WordPress plugins instead of writing extensive PHP code.

-WordPressDSL is a plugin package for [Rhetos platform](https://github.com/Rhetos/Rhetos).
+WordPress DSL is a plugin package for [Rhetos platform](https://github.com/Rhetos/Rhetos).
 See [rhetos.org](http://www.rhetos.org/) and [Rhetos wiki](https://github.com/Rhetos/Rhetos/wiki) for more information on Rhetos.